How to Teach English in France: Everying You Need to Know

 Private Language Schools

 The requirements for getting a job at a private language school are much more stringent than TAPIF.
 Americans are competing with EU citizens who don’t need work visa sponsorship.
 For most Americans, getting a visa while living outside the country can be next to impossible.
 Your best chance is to be living in France already.
-Students often have visas which allow some part-time work.
+Students often have visas that allow some part-time work.

 There are several pros of working at a private language school or academy.